 There are a few exceptions when it comes to these possession charges though, and that is that those who have convictions requiring them to on the sex offender registry and those who have been convicted of particularly violent crimes like murder.
 In these specific cases, you could face felony charges if you are found in possession of fentanyl and could be sentenced to between two and four years in prison and face up to $20,000 in fines.

 Possession for Sale Charges

 If you have a particularly large quantity of fentanyl or if you have items that may indicate you intended to sell the drug, such as of scales, you could be charged with possession for sale.
 This is a much more serious charge than simple possession and can result in up to four years in prison and $20,000 in fines.
 If you were arrested while in the act of selling the drugs, you could instead be charged with “sale or transportation” charges which can result in up to five years in prison in most cases and up to nine years if you crossed two or more county lines.

-In many cases, Vista fentanyl attorneys can negotiate possession for sale charges down to basic possession charges since evidence in these cases is often circumstantial.
+In many cases, fentanyl attorneys in San Diego can negotiate possession for sale charges down to basic possession charges since evidence in these cases is often circumstantial.
 For example, many drug users have scales to make sure they get the right amount from their dealer and with something as potent as fentanyl, scales can be useful for dosage.

 In many cases, those who have been found with this drug may also be charged with burglary if the drug seems to be part of a stash that was reported to have been stolen from a pharmacy.
 Burglary can be charged as either a misdemeanor or felony, punishable by up to one year in jail as a misdemeanor or three years in prison as a felony.

 If you have been arrested for a crime related to fentanyl, do not speak to the police without your lawyer present.
 Please call (760) 643-4050 to schedule a free initial consultation with Peter M. Liss.